Romeq41/NotificationApp/README.md

-Java server app that notifies a client with a message at a specified time.
+Java server app that sends notifications at a specified time.
 It handles multiple clients using queue mechanism.